Agua Boa Amazon Lodge

 Christmas Week: $4,100.00

 Click here for 2017, 2018, and 2019 Hosted Weeks.

 Upon arrival in Manaus, Brazil, a hotel night is required and is not included in the package.
+It’s possible that you may need to also spend one night in Miami.
 The charter for the lodge departs at 6:00 a.m. on Saturday morning.
-You'll take a 90-minute flight, (which is included in the package) to Agua Boa Amazon Lodge's landing strip, where you'll be greeted by the lodge staff.
+You'll take a 105-minute flight, (which is included in the package) to Agua Boa Amazon Lodge's landing strip, where you'll be greeted by the lodge staff.
 The following Saturday your return charter flight leaves the Lodge at 9:00 a.m.

 7-nights and 6 ½-days guided fishing:

 Click here for a PDF of all pricing.

 airport reception, three ground transfers, roundtrip flight from Manaus to lodge, lodging, all meals at the lodge, soft drinks, beer, wine, daily laundry service, guided fishing, fishing license, (flies are provided on our hosted trips) and fly patterns (if you tie), and upon request: a free copy of Larry’s 40-page book Fly fishing for Peacock Bass.

 international airfare, Brazilian visa, satellite telephone calls, liquor, airport taxes, overnight hotel and meals in Manaus, mandatory trip evacuation and medical insurance, fishing tackle, and anything not mentioned under inclusions.
 If you desire to tie your own flies, ask Guy Schoenborn to send you fly samples.

 New as of 2016: The government of Brazil introduced changes to the visa application process in May of 2016.
 The new application has additional questions, and travelers are required to submit a digital photo.
 Complete information is provided in our information packet.